pymc-devs/pymc-examples/myst_nbs/variational_inference/convolutional_vae_keras_advi.myst.md

 ```

 ## Use Keras
 We define a utility function to get parameters from Keras models.
-Since we have set the backend to Theano, parameter objects are obtained as shared variables of Theano.
+Since we have set the backend to Aesara, parameter objects are obtained as shared variables of Aesara.

 In the code, 'updates' are expected to include update objects (dictionary of pairs of shared variables and update equation) of scaling parameters of batch normalization.
-While not using batch normalization in this example, if we want to use it, we need to pass these update objects as an argument of `theano.function()` inside the PyMC3 ADVI function.
-The current version of PyMC3 does not support it, it is easy to modify (I want to send PR in future).
+While not using batch normalization in this example, if we want to use it, we need to pass these update objects as an argument of `aesara.function()` inside the PyMC ADVI function.
+The current version of PyMC does not support it, it is easy to modify (I want to send PR in future).

 The learning phase below is used for Keras to known the learning phase, training or test.
 This information is important also for batch normalization.